A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Introduction

-Combining aperture-synthesis and single-antenna data for the purpose of full-scale Faraday rotation studies of the diffuse polarized Galactic emission requires the two data sets to overlap in sky coverage, frequency coverage and spatial scales.
-In the Northern hemisphere a broad-band application of this technique will be possible in the near future by combining CHIME data with GMIMS-LBN (DRAGONS) single-antenna data, though the resolution of this will be limited by CHIME's 100-m maximum baseline to $\sim 20'$.
-At the DRAO, an upgrade to the Synthesis Telescope (ST) has begun, which will ultimately provide broad-band, arcminute resolution interferometric data to complement all Northern-hemisphere GMIMS components and future single-antenna surveys.
-For the Southern hemisphere, full-scale polarization datasets will be possible by combining the interferometric data from the polarization Sky Survey of the Universe's Magnetism \citep[POSSUM;][]{Gaensler_2010} with the PEGASUS single-antenna survey (Carretti et al., in preparation).
+Combining aperture-synthesis and single-antenna data for the purpose of full-scale Faraday rotation studies of the diffuse polarized Galactic emission requires the two datasets to overlap in sky coverage, frequency coverage, and spatial scales.
+In the Northern Hemisphere a broadband application of this technique will be possible in the near future by combining CHIME data with GMIMS-LBN (DRAGONS) single-antenna data, though the resolution of this will be limited by CHIME's 100 m maximum baseline to $\sim 20'$.
+At the DRAO, an upgrade to the Synthesis Telescope (ST) has begun, which will ultimately provide broadband, arcminute-resolution interferometric data to complement all Northern-hemisphere GMIMS components and future single-antenna surveys.
+For the Southern Hemisphere, full-scale polarization datasets will be possible by combining the interferometric data from the Polarization Sky Survey of the Universe's Magnetism \citep[POSSUM;][]{Gaensler_2010} with the PEGASUS single-antenna survey (Carretti et al., in preparation).